Haredim and Zionism: Post-1948

 There is also a growing group of Orthodox Jews known as Hardalim.
 They are Religious Zionists who moved in their religious observances towards Haredi Judaism.
 Philosophically, however, they form a part of the Religious Zionist world, and not of the Haredi world.

 United Torah Judaism and Shas, which advocate for a halachic state, are the only two Haredi parties in the Israeli Knesset.
-In addition, even the anti-Zionist Satmar Hasidim do take part in municipal elections in some places, such as the Haredi stronghold of Bnei Brak.

 Haredim who do not consider themselves Zionists fall into two camps: Non-Zionists and Anti-Zionists.
 Non-Zionists do not object to the existence of the State of Israel but see no religious significance in it and do not believe that it has anything to do with the messianic redemption.
 In their eyes, the redemption cannot be brought about through human hands.
 Anti-Zionists are opposed to the existence of any Jewish state prior to the coming of the Messiah.
 According to Aharon E. Wexler and Moshe Krakowski, Non-Zionists constitute a majority of the Haredi world.

 Anti-Zionist Haredim believe that the existence of a Jewish state prior to the Messianic era is a violation of the Three Oaths.
 They believe that voting in Israeli elections causes one to become a “partner” in all the sins committed by the government, which includes enabling it to violate the Three Oaths.